rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 #### How will I receive an alert when my website is down?

-The service currently supports email, SHort Message Service (SMS), PagerDuty, VictorOps&reg;, and webhook notifications.
+The service currently supports email, Short Message Service (SMS), PagerDuty, VictorOps&reg;, and webhook notifications.
 For more information, see the [Notification types](https://developer.rackspace.com/docs/rackspace-monitoring/v1/api-reference/notification-type-operations/) section in the Rackspace Monitoring API Reference.